 #3 Your children into a responsible team member!

 Moreover, taking initiative on school projects shall turn your children into a responsible team member to excel at doing team work, and teamwork is one of the vital determinants for future success.
-By taking initiative in a certain task, it means that young students are self-confident and willing to put in the hard work necessary to get ahead in both school and real life.
+By letting them taking initiative in a certain task.
+It means that young students are self-confident and willing to put in the hard work necessary to get ahead in both school and real life.

 | >>> Read more about: Collaboration skills in kids: How to Enhance, Tips [NEW]

 Taking initiative also demonstrates great leadership skill in the sense that leaders almost never hesitate to step up and get something done.
-Children need to take initiative to be good future leaders, to be proactive to lead others because they know what is right and they are willing to take risks to make things happen.
+Children need to take initiative to be good future leaders.
+After that, to be proactive to lead others because they know what is right and they are willing to take risks to make things happen.

 How to teach your kids to take initiative?